Ilumenar/kornmo-master-thesis/README.md

 This repository uses https://github.com/putetrekk/kornmo.git as a submodule and uses much of this code as dependencies.

 ## data_handling:
-data_handling consists of files and scripts for general data processing such as mask creation and calculating farmers coordinates.
+data_handling consists of files and scripts for general data processing such as mask creation for satellite images and calculating farmers coordinates.

 ## frost:
 frost contains all filed related to acquiring and processing meteorological data from the Frost API.